Dealing with Covetousness Col 3: 5 CLICK TITLE FOR AUDIO

 As you hear these words, you don’t think of yourself as covetous.
 But remember that the Lord had to warn his own disciples to beware of covetousness.
 It’s down in your heart [Mk 7:21-22].
 And with the advent of television, movies, internet, social media, and the like, we are inundated with things and people to covet.
 If you think about it, David coveted Bathsheba.
 We think of his sin with her as the result of the lust of the eyes.
 But he had wives and concubines with whom he could have lien if lust was his only problem.
 His problem was covetousness.
 He coveted his neighbor’s wife and violated the tenth commandment.
 And that’s why he took her.

-Repent – once you have acknowledged the sin, repent of it.
+Once you have acknowledged the sin, repent of it.
 To repent of covetousness is to turn from it [1 Thes 1:9] and to turn to God.
 The thing or person you covet is an idol.
 Your repentance is often accompanied by godly sorrow [2 Cor 7:10].
-You want to be done with this sin.
+You won’t want anything to do with this sin, afterward.

-Love the Lord, instead – Matt 22:36-37 – if covetousness is idolatry then covetousness leads you to love the thing you covet more than you love the Lord.
+Matt 22:36-37 – if covetousness is idolatry then covetousness leads you to love the thing you covet more than you love the Lord.
 Replace your love for the thing you covet with your love for the Lord.
 Fill your heart, soul and mind with love for the Lord Jesus Christ.
-Magnify him, praise him, think about him, read his words, sing to him, talk to him and be ravished with his love.
+Magnify him, praise him, think about him, read his words, sing to him, talk to him and let him ravish you with his love.

 Conclusion: covetousness is a terrible sin and it is also hard to deal with.
 You must start by recognizing it is in you and then work through the above to deal with it in your life.